VNC Server and VNC Viewer are available as separate MSIs, in both 32-bit and 64-bit versions.

 You can remotely deploy to target Windows computers using any suitable tool, for example SCCM or Group Policy.

-*You can only license VNC Server as part of the deployment process if you have an Enterprise subscription.
+*You can only license VNC Server as part of the deployment process if you have a subscription that includes offline licensing.
+VNC Viewer does not support licensing as part of MSI deployment.

 To get started: